-Studies show that children who eat breakfast tend to have higher school attendance, less tardiness and better test scores (up to 18 percent higher).
+Studies show that children who eat breakfast tend to have higher school attendance, less tardiness and better test scores.
 They are also less likely to be overweight.
-However, an estimated 40 percent of children do not eat any, or an adequate, breakfast each morning.
+However, an estimated 40 percent of children do not eat any, or an adequate breakfast each morning.

-- A whole-wheat pita stuffed with sliced hard-cooked eggs
+- Whole wheat pita stuffed with sliced hard-cooked eggs

 - Prepare as much as you can the night before.
 Gets the plates and utensils ready, place fresh fruit in a bowl, etc.

 - Get your children up earlier.
 Some kids skip breakfast because they aren’t hungry when they wake up in the morning.
 Get them up them up 10-15 minutes and have them perform their chores (such as walking the dog) to work up an appetite.